EliziumNet/Loopz/Elizium.Loopz/docs/Move-Match.md

 are present) that defines what text is used to replace the $Pattern match.
 So in this use-case, the user wants to move a particular token/pattern to another part of the name and at the same time drop a static string in the place where the $Pattern was removed from.
+The user can also reference named group captures defined inside Pattern or Copy.
+(Note that the whole Copy capture can be referenced with ${_c}.)

 ```yaml
 Type: String